lewisacidic/simple-cite/README.md

 import Processor from 'simple-cite'

-// citation formatting configuration import style from '@citation/style-apa'
+// citation formatting configuration import style from 'style-apa'

 // localization configuration
-import locale from '@citation/locale-en-US'
+import locale from 'locale-en-US'

 // a list of citable items with relevant metadata import items from './references'